-For more than 50 years, Irwin Molasky has played a significant role in the phenomenal growth of the Las Vegas valley.
-As Chairman of The Molasky Group of Companies, he has been an innovator in the creation of much of the Las Vegas skyline.
+Emeritus (1927-2020) For more than 50 years, Irwin Molasky played a significant role in the phenomenal growth of the Las Vegas valley.
+As Chairman of The Molasky Group of Companies, he was an innovator in the creation of much of the Las Vegas skyline.

 Dennis L. Kennedy

 Dennis L. Kennedy represents a wide range of health care providers and practices primarily in general commercial litigation.
 Mr. Kennedy has represented many of the country's hotel, gaming, insurance, pharmaceutical, tobacco, and other companies in the defense of class action and complex litigation.

 Alan Duncan has served on the Board of Trustees of Nathan Adelson Hospice for eighteen years.
 Alan is the current chair of the Nathan Adelson Hospice Foundation and chair of the Finance Committee.

 Michael D. Rumbolz is Chairman and CEO of Cash Systems, Inc. (CKN-AMEX), a provider of cash access services to the casino industry.
 Its products include proprietary ‘All-in-One’ cash advance ATM’s, credit and debit card cash advance kiosks and check cashing solutions, and collectively comprise the primary means by which casinos make cash available to their customers.

 Robert R. Barengo

 Emeritus: Robert R. Barengo joined the Commission on December 3, 2003.
 He represents General Business.